 Top Tips & FAQS

-You can store unfilled shortbread cookies for a couple of weeks at room temperature in an airtight container.
+You can store unfilled shortbread cookies at room temperature for a couple of weeks in an airtight container.

 Filled cookies should be stored in the fridge and will keep a couple of weeks.
 They will keep several months in the freezer.